Theliel/HomeAssistant-FlashForge-AD5X/README.md

 - Printer Name (Editabled), Firmware (with check and download updates), IP/MAC, used/free internal storage, total time and filament, nozzle, IFS/camera(interal) status

 Live Monitoring:
-- Use of your own camera, not FF native one
+- Use your own IP camera, stock/native FlashForge Camera or both simultaneously
-- Camera controls: Resolution, Night Vision, Abnormal motion detection... etc
+- Camera controls: Resolution, Night Vision, Abnormal motion detection... etc (no stock)
 - Different Zones and Framing
 - Automatic full recording of each print.
 Retention for 7 days, the are generally used only as a diagnostic tool when something fails, to pinpoint the exact location and time.
 - Recordings and Timelapses Browser.
 Timelapses are not deleted.